 Peter is the Principal Tree Officer at Liverpool City Council.
-After moving to Liverpool to study for his BEd in Craft Design & Technology he changed tact to study Arboriculture at Reasehealth Cheshire College of Agriculture in 1988 whilst working for several local Arboricultural Contractors, he then formed his own company of Consulting Arboricultural Contractors.
-He joined Liverpool City Council in 1994 as one of three Forestry Officers, progressing to the Tree Woodland & Ranger Manager and has been the Principal Tree Officer ever since.
+After moving to Liverpool to study for his BEd in Craft Design & Technology he changed tact to study Arboriculture at Reasehealth Cheshire College of Agriculture where he gained his RFS and Technician Certificates in Arboriculture.
+With help from the Princes Trust he formed his own company of consulting arboricultural contractors operating around Merseyside before being teased into Local Authority.
+He joined Liverpool City Council in 1994 as one of three Forestry Officers, progressing to the Tree Woodland & Ranger Manager in 2000 and has been the Principal Tree Officer ever since.

 Al Smith FICFor

 Al started his arboricultural career in 1974, working in Greenwich Royal Park with the tree gang, which at that time, was mainly involving the control of Dutch elm disease.
 He joined the Greater London Council in 1975 working as an arborist Team Leader, before he started work at the LB Camden as a Tree Foreman in 1981.
 Al was subsequently promoted to Tree Manager in the late 1980s and retired from Camden in early 2018.
 Al continues to be involved in the industry by being an Honorary member of the LTOA Executive Committee, he is a Chartered Arboriculturist with Institute of Chartered Foresters and was an Assessors for the organisation’s Professional Management Entry examination from 2016 to 2020.
 Al is also a member of the annual National Tree Officers Conference steering group and coordinates the tree forum, which is made up of tree officer groups/forums across the UK.
 Al’s membership of the Arboricultural Association now spans nearly 40 years.